pranavAL/Semantic_Fidelity-and-Egoshots/README.md

 Images are taken automatically by the Autoographer wearable camera when events of interest are detected autonomously.

-Egoshots images are availaible to download at [link](https://drive.google.com/open?id=1gwg1LhjsqZZpCGJBQihb32E1Y2GCZ-Xr) with corresponding captions from this [link](https://drive.google.com/open?id=1fHt1GLRsIUNdwvovSINU_CqLMRT6ZTl4).
+Egoshots Dataset images are availaible for Download at [link](https://drive.google.com/open?id=1gwg1LhjsqZZpCGJBQihb32E1Y2GCZ-Xr) with corresponding captions from this [link](https://drive.google.com/open?id=1fHt1GLRsIUNdwvovSINU_CqLMRT6ZTl4).
+A repo is also found in https://github.com/NataliaDiaz/Egoshots

 ## Captioning Egoshots